rafi79/PAMR-Antibiotic-Resistance/README.md

 # AMR Clinical Intelligence — BioLinkBERT Edition

 Antimicrobial resistance (AMR) prediction system using **michiyasunaga/BioLinkBERT-base**, a 110M parameter BERT model pre-trained on PubMed with citation links.

+## amr-biolinkbert.ipynb
+This Files contain Sample Run file in python we have run in kaggle.
+## Dataset link in Kaggle
+We Use the Dataset from Kaggle- https://www.kaggle.com/datasets/vihaankulkarni/antimicrobial-resistance-dataset

 ## Why BioLinkBERT for AMR?